 We observed Pc 5 ultra low frequency (ULF) waves and electron flux simultaneously oscillating with the same frequencies in the time domain during selected geomagnetic storms.
 The mechanisms for the observed electron flux modulations are examined using ground-based magnetometer and in-situ LANL and CRRES satellite energetic particle observations.
 We also numerically calculate the trajectories and energy change of charged particles under the influence of model ULF wave electric fields.
 This modeling work is used to help to explain our observations and support the suggested modulation mechanisms such as advection of flux gradients or coherent drift resonance.

-International Conference on Radiation Belts and Space Weather New Horizon from RBSP Mission May 29 ~ June 1, 2012 Hotel INTERCITI, Daejeon, Korea
+New Horizon from RBSP Mission May 29 ~ June 1, 2012 Hotel INTERCITI, Daejeon, Korea

 A global MHD simulation study for transient magnetic field and plasma flow variations in the magnetosphere boundary under steady solar wind and IMF conditions